theNerd247/modulartex/README.rst

 ===================

 ./project_name>
-  LaTeX files for a specific project.
+  Files related for a specific project

 <project_name>/tex/
   LaTeX files for the specific project.

 <project_name>/img/
-  The images, TikZ files, etc. for the given project

 <project_name>/sty/
-  Sty files for the latex project
+  Sty files for the entire latex project.

 <project_name>/main.tex
   The main LaTeX file for producing the main document for this project.